• Skip to primary navigation

 Creating a blessing bag for someone in need is a wonderful way to show your love to those around you.
 No matter how many items you add or how much you spend, the person who receives the bag will be thankful.
 I hope you enjoy making them and giving them out!

-What else did you add to your blessing bags?
-I’d love to hear how it went for you.
+What else did you add?
+I’d love to hear how your blessing bags project went for you.

 View more like this!